Projects Explorer

 Validation of Rapid Lab-based Brevetoxin Aptamer Assay Prototypes in Support of Florida’s Shellfish Industry

-Florida, Gulf of Mexico, Harmful Algal Bloom Detection and Forecasting, maggie.broadwater@noaa.gov, Stressor Impacts and Mitigation
+Florida, Gulf of America (formerly Gulf of Mexico), Harmful Algal Bloom Detection and Forecasting, maggie.broadwater@noaa.gov, Stressor Impacts and Mitigation

 Florida’s red tide, a harmful algal bloom caused by the dinoflagellate Karenia brevis, produces brevetoxins that can accumulate in shellfish and lead to neurotoxic shellfish ...